For tax nerds

 In 2025, Congress reset the SALT deduction cap to $40,000 — a significant increase from the prior $10,000 cap.
 For most taxpayers, this was straightforwardly good.

 But the legislation included a phase-out.
-Taxpayers earning between $500,000 and $600,000 in modified adjusted gross income (MAGI) lose the $40,000 SALT deduction gradually.
+Taxpayers earning between $500,000 and $600,000 in modified adjusted gross income (MAGI) lose the $40,000 SALT deduction gradually — but not to zero.
 The phase-out rate is $0.30 per dollar of income over $500,000.
-By the time income reaches $600,000, the full $40,000 SALT deduction has been phased out to zero.
+By the time income reaches $600,000, the $40,000 SALT deduction has been phased back to $10,000 — the floor set by the prior TCJA cap.
+Above $600,000 it stays at $10,000.

 This creates a hidden problem.
 At $499,999 income, a taxpayer gets the full $40,000 SALT deduction.
-At $600,001, they get nothing.
+At $600,001, they get $10,000.
 Each dollar earned between $500,000 and $600,000 costs 30 cents of SALT deduction.
 Each lost cent of SALT deduction — if the taxpayer is itemizing — increases taxable income by 30 cents and tax by 30 cents × marginal rate.

 At a 37% federal marginal rate, each dollar of income in this band costs an additional 0.30 × 0.37 = 11.1 cents in federal tax on top of the regular marginal rate of 37 cents.
 The blended federal effective marginal rate in this band is 48.1%.

-Add California’s 13.3% on top and the combined effective marginal rate for some taxpayers in this band approaches 55%.
+Add California’s 13.3% on top and the combined effective marginal rate for California taxpayers in this band reaches approximately 61.4% (48.1% federal + 13.3% CA).

 Now reverse it.
 A capital loss from a box spread reduces MAGI.
 If the capital loss pulls income down from $580,000 to $480,000, it reverses the phase-out on $80,000 of the SALT cap.
 The deduction is recaptured.
 The effective cost of the capital loss (what it “saves” per dollar) is substantially higher than just the face value of the marginal rate.